Posti (1950 film)

 Posti is a 1950 Indian Punjabi-language film and the first production of Kwatra Art Productions (of Sardul Singh Kwatra's brother Harcharan Singh Kwatra), who was the cinematogrpaher in Punjabi movie Mangti (1942 film).

-This film was directed by K. D. Mehra (Krishan Dev Mehra), starring Majnu and Shyama in the lead roles.
+This film was directed by Krishan Dev Mehra, starring Majnu and Shyama in the lead roles.
 Shyama was the principal female actress of this movie.
 It did well at the box office in the Punjab and Delhi areas.
-Noted playback singer, Asha Bhosle, made her film playback singing debut with this film in 1950.
+Noted playback singer Asha Bhosle made her film playback singing debut with this film.